hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 A console application that counts DRC points for you during your run or your replay.

 # What's new
-IN is now supported, displaying final route and number of last spells captured.
+HSiFS is now underdevelopment.
+Release counter has already been added.

 # Installing and Recommendation
 - You just need to download the folder to whereever you want in your PC.
 Creating a shortcut on the desktop is recommended.